nolim1t/opensource/index.md

 # My Open Source Libraries

-I love open source, both using it and also giving back.
+I love open source and sharing in general (sharing is caring).
+Both using it and also giving back (through either pull requests to other repositories, issues, or giving money).

+As always, you may find my github profile [here](https://github.com/nolim1t).

+But this page gives a succinct summary of what I've done

 ## Bitcoin Exchanges (RubyGems)